-You might also find REAL’s guidance on Demand Side Response offers useful.
+You might also find REAL’s guidance on Demand Side Response useful.

-If you’re a consumer who lives in Scotland, an additional grant of up to £300 is available from EST Scotland.
+If you’re a consumer who lives in Scotland, a grant of up to £300 may be available from EST Scotland.

-Please note that, unlike the OLEV grant, you will need to make the application to EST Scotland directly and before you have your home chargepoint installed.
+You will need to make the application to EST Scotland directly and before you have your home chargepoint installed.
 You will not be eligible for the grant if you have already had the installation completed.
-You will have to pay your supplier for the amount covered by the EST Scotland grant and they will then provide you with your (up to £300) reimbursement.

 You should go to EST Scotland’s website for more information on its grant, full eligibility criteria and how to apply.

-Zap-Map is a UK-wide map of charging points which allows you to locate and navigate to available chargepoints (mainly public chargepoints).
-You can use Zap-Map to search for OLEV authorised installers in your area and you will also be able to identify which of these installers are members of the Code.
+Zap-Map is a UK-wide map of chargepoints which allows you to locate and navigate to available chargepoints (mainly public chargepoints).